Brian Gilmour

-Brian Thomas Gilmour (born 8 May 1987 in Irvine, North Ayrshire) is a Scottish footballer who plays as a midfielder.
+Brian Thomas Gilmour (born 8 May 1987 in Irvine, North Ayrshire) is a Scottish footballer who used to play as a midfielder now he serves as a football coach for Rangers B Team.

 He has represented his country from under-13 to under-21 levels playing in the European Under-19s final and represented Scotland under-20 at Fifa World Cup in Canada.

 Playing career

 Club

 Gilmour began his career with Rangers.
 However, he did not make a first-team appearance for the club and on 9 February 2007 he signed for First Division side Clyde.
 He made his debut the following day in a 1–0 defeat to Livingston at the Broadwood Stadium.
 His first goal came on 17 March in a 2–2 draw with Ross County at Victoria Park.
 He made a total of 13 appearances, scoring one goal in 2006–07, his only season with the Bully Wee.
 He moved on to sign for fellow First Division side Queen of the South in July 2007, making his debut on 4 August in a 3–3 draw with St Johnstone at Palmerston Park.
 His first goal came on 19 April 2008 in a 1–0 home win over Dundee.
 He made a total of 27 appearances for Queens, before leaving in May 2008.
 2007/08 was his only season with Queens with the majority of his appearances coming in the first half of the season.
 He was part of the squad that reached the 2008 Scottish Cup Final and qualified for the UEFA Cup for the following season.

 Gilmour signed an 18-month contract with Finnish Veikkausliiga side FC Haka in the summer of 2008.
 Shortly after joining in August 2008 he played in Haka's 2008–09 UEFA Cup Second qualifying round defeat to Danish side Brøndby at their Brøndby Stadium.
 He mutually terminated his contract with FC Haka in May 2009.
 He played a total of seven league games for Haka.
 In September 2009 he had a trial with English Championship club Blackpool managed by Ian Holloway.

 Gilmour signed for Football League Two side Lincoln City on 27 November 2009 until the end of the season.
 He struggled to get into the team at first initially but found himself getting regular games towards the end of the season, although he was played in an unfamiliar midfield position.
 Gilmour was offered a new deal but failed to agree personal terms with the club before then manager Chris Sutton's deadline.
 Gilmour's offer was withdrawn and he left the club in July 2010.

 In July 2011 he joined Icelandic club KA who were playing in Iceland's second tier.
 After two years Gilmour left Iceland to join Ayr United on 12 November 2013, until January 2014.
 He made his debut the same day against Stranraer.
 Gilmour signed a new contract running until May 2018 with Ayr in January 2014.
 Gilmour was released by Ayr United on 31 January 2018.